nietras/nietras.github.io/_posts/2022-01-03-bendingdotnet-move-native-libraries.md

    at MS.Win32.HwndSubclass.HookWindowProc(IntPtr hwnd, WndProc newWndProc, IntPtr oldWndProc) at MS.Win32.HwndSubclass.SubclassWndProc(IntPtr hwnd, Int32 msg, IntPtr wParam, IntPtr lParam)
 ```
-The exception message is not useful at all.
-It doesn't say which dll was not
+The exception message `Dll was not found` is not useful at all.
+It doesn't say
-found.
-As far I can tell the `DllNotFoundException` for P/Invoke methods has
+which dll was not found.
+As far I can tell the `DllNotFoundException` for
-been changed in .NET 6 (Core?) to no longer include the dll file name in
+P/Invoke methods has been changed in .NET 6 (Core?) to no longer include the dll
-question, which is a bit annoying.
-Fortunately, the stack trace gives us a clue
+file name in question, which is a bit annoying.
+Fortunately, the stack trace
-that this is due to WPF (`WindowsBase`) not being able to find a native library.
+gives us a clue that this is due to WPF (`WindowsBase`) not being able to find a
-It is not a big issue here since we know that we have moved some dlls and what
+native library.
+It is not a big issue here since we know that we have moved some
-they are, but in a large application with lots of native dependencies this can
+dlls and what they are, but in a large application with lots of native
-be troublesome.
+dependencies this can be troublesome.

 Normally, I would fix this by simply adding the `win-x64` sub-directory to the
 list of directories searched with